dujas/dujas/README.md

 <h2 align="center"> 🌱 What I am Learning Right Now? </h2>
 <ul align="left">
   <samp>
-  <li>On one side I am learning Rust.
-I have some foundation but I am still aware that I need more practice and I am finding challenges building a robust API for <a href="https://qr2app.com" target="_blank">qr2app</a>.</li>
+    <li>On one hand, I’m learning Rust.
+I have a basic foundation, but I know I need more practice, especially as I face challenges building a robust API for <a href="https://qr2app.com" target="_blank">QR2App</a>.</li>
-  <li>I am also exploring LLMs with Python.
-Even though I know little about Python it is a very low learning curve coding language that allows me to focus more in the understanding of LLMs without struggling too much on the coding part.
-My first project is custom RAG chatbot</li>
+    <li>On the other hand, I’m exploring LLMs using Python.
+Although I have limited experience with Python, its low learning curve allows me to focus more on understanding LLMs without getting bogged down by the coding itself.
+My first project is a custom RAG chatbot.</li>
   </samp>
 </ul>